dead-end/sec_handover/README.md

 ## Docker example for centos

 The docker directory contains a docker file.
-The docker file is a working description, which shows how to install `libgcrypt` on centos with form sources.
-It shows how to build `sec_handover` with this installation and how to compile `sec_handover` static.
+The docker file is a working description, which shows how to install `libgcrypt` on centos with form its sources.
+It shows how to build `sec_handover` with this installation and how to compile `sec_handover` statically.

 ## TODO's